 Bengal Natural History Museum

 In 1903, then Lt.
-Governor of Bengal initiated the idea of starting a small museum at Darjeeling in order that visitors to this hill station might have an opportunity to obtain information about birds and butterflies of the district.
+Governor of Bengal initiated the idea of starting a small museum at Darjeeling to give visitors an opportunity to obtain information about birds and butterflies of the district.
 A suitable site was chosen in the Lloyd's Botanical Garden and a building was constructed at a cost of INR 14,000.00.
-It was then, not the intention that the collection should be such as to enable a student to study the fauna of the hills.
-This arrangement proved unsatisfactory and the present building was completed in 1915 at a cost of INR 50,000.00 The Bengal Natural History Society under the name 'Darjeeling Natural History Society' was formed in 1923 for management of the museum.
-Charles M. Inglis, an amateur ornithologist held the post of curator for twenty-six years from 1923 to 1948 and built up the museum with enthusiastic co-operation of E.O Shebbeare, Conservator of Forests, West Bengal.
-G.E Shaw, Superintendent of Cinchona plantation and a host of officials and tea planters.
+To enable students to study the fauna of the hills a building was completed in 1915 at a cost of INR 50,000.00 The Bengal Natural History Society under the name 'Darjeeling Natural History Society' was formed in 1923 for management of the museum.
+Charles M. Inglis, an amateur ornithologist held the post of curator for twenty-six years from 1923 to 1948 and built up the museum with enthusiastic co-operation of E.O Shebbeare, Conservator of Forests, West Bengal; G.E Shaw, Superintendent of Cinchona plantation and a host of officials and tea planters.
 A journal of the Society first appeared as a quarterly in June, 1926, the above mentioned arrangement continued up to 1976.
-But the funds available were not enough and were finally taken over by the forest department, Government of West Bengal in 1976.
-The publication fund support was granted from the Hill Department Branch Secretariat from 1982 to 1991.
-After this the responsibility was laid to the Education Department, Government of West Bengal from where this publication continued release until 2001.
-His Excellence Shri Gopal Krishna Gandhi the then Governor of West Bengal visited the old building of Bengal Natural History Museum on 07.06.2007.
-He suggested regarding improvement in display and shifting of the museum.
-He also suggested and approved a site for the purpose.
-In this proposed site the construction of the building started in 2010 and was completed in 2013.
-Finally in 2015 the museum was shifted to a new building inside the premises of PNHZ Park.
+As the funds available were not enough, the museum was taken over by the forest department, Government of West Bengal in 1976.
+The publication fund was granted from the Hill Department Branch Secretariat from 1982 to 1991.
+After this the responsibility for publications was given to the Education Department, Government of West Bengal until 2001.
+His Excellence Shri Gopal Krishna Gandhi, the then Governor of West Bengal visited the old building of Bengal Natural History Museum on 07.06.2007.
+As per his suggestion a new museum was to be created at Padmaja Naidu Himalayan Zoological (PNHZ) Park.
+The construction of the building started in 2010 and was completed in 2013.
+Finally in 2015 the museum was shifted to a new building inside the premises of PNHZ Park, the new museum was opened to visitors on 23rd July 2016.

 Birds: